anyarlene/stock-market/analytics/docs/automation_setup.md

 - **GitHub Actions**: Repository → Actions → select either workflow and review the logs.
 - **Logs in repo**: `analytics/logs/workflow_results.json` and any new files in `analytics/logs/`.
 - **Database**: Updated file stays at `analytics/database/etf_database.db`.
+- **Website Data**: Updated JSON files in `website/data/` are automatically deployed to GitHub Pages.

 ## Troubleshooting Tips